Add, remove & assign phone numbers on demand

 Texts are easy to write: so easy that you don’t need anyone else’s help and you can quickly customise them according to the recipients in order to humanise your business.

-One area to have thrived during the pandemic is e-commerce, so if you're offering delivery or a click and collect service, SMS is a great way to keep customers updated about their orders and for brands to engage with their target audience.
+One area to have thrived during the pandemic is e-commerce, so if you're offering delivery or a click-and-collect service, SMS is a great way to keep customers updated about their orders and for brands to engage with their target audience.
 Retail trends emerging from the pandemic suggest that consumers prefer to support local, independent businesses and shop local.
 If you run a business that can capitalise on this trend, SMS should be an integral part of your plan.

 Businesses mistakenly believe that SMS marketing requires heavy investment in complicated apps, does not allow for personalised communication and lacks strong analysis to support Return on Investment (ROI).
 In reality, access to mobile communications is far easier than perceived for smaller businesses and gaining access to mobile consumers can be as simple as sending a personalised, targeted text message.

 You might be surprised to know that tracking meaningful ROI, identifying customers engaging via text message and monitoring delivery rates are all possible through SMS.
-Mass text messaging services often include detailed analytics as part of their packages, which allow businesses to create further targeted campaigns and continually build a better understanding of their mobile database.
+Broadcast SMS services often include detailed analytics as part of their packages, which allow businesses to create further targeted campaigns and continually build a better understanding of their mobile database.
 Not only does this mean that companies have the potential to save money and improve ROI, but by segmenting out numbers that are least likely to respond, SMS allows businesses to target those customers via other channels if necessary.

 SMS is essentially digital information.
 Because of this, all data can be analysed quite easily and in detail.
 Providing you have segmented your communications effectively, for example, promotion texts, service texts etc., then all of the SMS messages sent to your customers can be stored, tracked and analysed.
 That's pretty impressive, right?